ivox01/ivox/content/_index.md

       I am a writer, and a pundit.

-      This website is a hub where you can find all my content on other platforms
+      This website is a hub where you can find all my content that is on other platforms + some exclusives.
-      + some exclusives .

-      You should also follow me on other platforms like Youtube and Podcast platforms.
+      You should also follow me on Youtube and Podcast Platforms.
     actions:
       - type: action
         label: Let's talk